-- Suspended (as used in tables of chemical analyses) refers to the amount (concentration) of undissolved material in a water-sediment mixture.
-It is defined operationally as the material retained on a 0.45-micrometer filter. - Suspended, recoverable is the amount of a given constituent that is in solution after the part of a representative suspended water-sediment sample that is retained on a 0.45-micrometer membrane filter has been digested by a method (usually using a dilute acid solution) that results in dissolution of only readily soluble substances.
-Complete dissolution of all the particulate matter is not achieved by the digestion treatment, and, thus, the determination represents something less than the "total" amount (that is, less than 95 percent) of the constituent present in the sample.
-To achieve comparability of analytical data, equivalent digestion procedures are required of all laboratories performing such analyses because different digestion procedures are likely to produce different analytical results.
-Determinations of "suspended, recoverable" constituents are made either by directly analyzing the suspended material collected on the filter or, more commonly, by difference, on the basis of determinations of (1) dissolved and (2) total recoverable concentrations of the constituent.
-(See also "Suspended") - Suspended sediment is the sediment maintained in suspension by the upward components of turbulent currents or that exists in suspension as a colloid.
-(See also "Sediment") - Suspended-sediment concentration is the velocityweighted concentration of suspended sediment in the sampled zone (from the water surface to a point approximately 0.3 foot above the bed) expressed as milligrams of dry sediment per liter of water-sediment mixture (mg/L).
+Suspended is the amount (concentration) of undissolved material in a water-sediment mixture.
+Most commonly refers to that material retained on a 0.45-micrometer filter.

+Suspended, recoverable is the amount of a given constituent that is in solution after the part of a representative water-suspended sediment sample that is retained on a 0.45-micrometer filter has been extracted or digested.
+Complete recovery is not achieved by the extraction or digestion procedures and thus the determination represents less than 95 percent of the constituent present in the sample.
+To achieve comparability of analytical data, equivalent extraction or digestion procedures are required of all laboratories performing such analyses because different procedures are likely to produce different analytical results.
+(See also "Suspended")

+Suspended sediment is sediment carried in suspension by the turbulent components of the fluid or by the Brownian movement (a law of physics).
+(See also "Sediment")

+Suspended-sediment concentration is the velocity-weighted concentration of suspended sediment in the sampled zone (from the water surface to a point approximately 0.3 foot above the bed) expressed as milligrams of dry sediment per liter of water-sediment mixture (mg/L).
 The analytical technique uses the mass of all of the sediment and the net weight of the water-sediment mixture in a sample to compute the suspended-sediment concentration.
-(See also "Sediment" and "Suspended sediment") - Suspended-sediment discharge (tons/d) is the rate of sediment transport, as measured by dry mass or volume, that passes a cross section in a given time.
+(See also "Sediment" and "Suspended sediment")

+Suspended-sediment discharge (tons/d) is the rate of sediment transport, as measured by dry mass or volume, that passes a cross section in a given time.
 It is calculated in units of tons per day as follows: concentration (mg/L) x discharge (ft3/s) x 0.0027.
-(See also "Sediment," "Suspended sediment," and "Suspended-sediment concentration") - Suspended-sediment load is a general term that refers to a given characteristic of the material in suspension that passes a point during a specified period of time.
+(See also "Sediment," "Suspended sediment," and "Suspended-sediment concentration")

+Suspended-sediment load is a general term that refers to a given characteristic of the material in suspension that passes a point during a specified period of time.
 The term needs to be qualified, such as "annual suspended-sediment load" or "sand-size suspended-sediment load," and so on.
 It is not synonymous with either suspended-sediment discharge or concentration.
 (See also "Sediment")

-- Suspended solids, total residue at 105 °C concentration is the concentration of inorganic and organic material retained on a filter, expressed as milligrams of dry material per liter of water (mg/L).
-An aliquot of the sample is used for this analysis. - Suspended, total is the total amount of a given constituent in the part of a water-sediment sample that is retained on a 0.45-micrometer membrane filter.
+Suspended solids, total residue at 105 °C concentration is the concentration of inorganic and organic material retained on a filter, expressed as milligrams of dry material per liter of water (mg/L).
+An aliquot of the sample is used for this analysis.

+Suspended, total is the total amount of a given constituent in the part of a water-sediment sample that is retained on a 0.45-micrometer membrane filter.
 This term is used only when the analytical procedure assures measurement of at least 95 percent of the constituent determined.
 Knowledge of the expected form of the constituent in the sample, as well as the analytical methodology used, is required to determine when the results should be reported as "suspended, total."
 Determinations of "suspended, total" constituents are made either by directly analyzing portions of the suspended material collected on the filter or, more commonly, by difference, on the basis of determinations of (1) dissolved and (2) total concentrations of the constituent.
-(See also "Suspended") - Synoptic studies are short-term investigations of specific water-quality conditions during selected seasonal or hydrologic periods to provide improved spatial resolution for critical water-quality conditions.
+(See also "Suspended")

+Synoptic studies are short-term investigations of specific waterquality conditions during selected seasonal or hydro-logic periods to provide improved spatial resolution for critical water-quality conditions.
 For the period and conditions sampled, they assess the spatial distribution of selected water-quality conditions in relation to causative factors, such as land use and contaminant sources.
 Taxa (Species) richness is the number of species (taxa) present in a defined area or sampling unit.